Engineering Fitter Apprenticeship Level 3

 Fitters may typically have a mechanical, electrical, electronic, control systems, pipe fitting or instrumentation bias or operate across multiple disciplines depending on the type of assembly.
 To produce or refurbish the components, fitters will interpret drawings/specifications and plan their work e.g. ensuring they have the right tools, equipment and resources to complete the task to the required specification.

 Mechanical Fitter, Electrical Fitter, Electronic Fitter, Instrumentation Fitter, Pipe Fitter, Controls and Systems Fitter.

-A flexible model of delivery will be undertaken based on the employer’s needs e.g. Apprentices attend College 2 days per week for two years or 1 day per week for 4 years and work for their employer for the rest of the time, or attend College on a one year full time basis then work with their employer full time.
-You will build a portfolio of competence towards the End Point Assessment during the Apprenticeship.
+A flexible model of delivery will be undertaken based on the employer’s needs e.g. Apprentices attend College two days per week for two years or one day per week for four years and work for their employer for the rest of the time, or attend College on a one-year full-time basis and one day in Year 2, then work with their employer full-time.
+You will build a portfolio of competence towards the End-Point Assessment (EPA) during the Apprenticeship.
 Assessor visits will take place at regular intervals throughout the apprenticeship.

 - Project: report including evidence and questioning

 - Professional discussion supported by portfolio of evidence